Become a member and enjoy free access to exhibitions, previews, priority booking, freshly curated content and much more.

 Where did Huguenot creatives settle?
 Where can evidence of their creativity be seen today?
 Why is their diaspora so relevant for our times?
 The presentation will start in 16th century France and lead to 18th century America, introducing leading practitioners and their legacy.

 Priority booking is currently open for Members and Patrons; general booking will open 19 November, subject to availability.

 The V&A has put numerous health and safety measures in place to ensure the museum is a safe, relaxing and inspiring place for our patrons and visitors.
 We have taken steps to ensure that all V&A sites are reasonably COVID-19 secure with cleaning, handwashing and hygiene procedures in line with guidance.
-Hand sanitiser will be available, and face coverings are recommended.
-Some may choose not to wear face coverings, so please take this into account when deciding to book.
+Hand sanitiser will be available, and face coverings are required unless exempt.
 A level of social distancing will be maintained, including limiting capacity in the Lecture Theatre.